myklobe/Arduino_Projects/MD_MAX72xx_Scrolling_Text/README.md

 "# Arduino_Projects"

+For use with Arduino Create Studio - https://create.arduino.cc/editor/

 I have customized an example from the MD_Parola library to make this simple 8x32 LED Might Matrix scroller Add lines on my Arduino sketch have comments that explain what I've done.